fatwoof/fatwoof.github.io/README.md

 Discord is a communication platform that combines text, voice, and video chat for seamless community interactions.
 It's chosen by disc golf communities for its user-friendly interface, focus on community engagement, and versatile communication options.
 You can access our community through the Discord mobile app, desktop application, or any web browser.
 Discord offers:

 1. Distraction-Free Disc Golf Focus: Enjoy a dedicated space for disc golf discussions, free from unrelated content and distractions commonly found on other platforms.
-2. Seamless Organization and Event Planning: Utilize dedicated channels to schedule and coordinate disc golf meetups, ensuring efficient organization and hassle-free event planning.
+2. Easy Organization and Event Planning: Utilize dedicated channels to schedule and coordinate disc golf meetups, ensuring efficient organization and hassle-free event planning.
 3. User-Friendly Interface: Benefit from Discord's intuitive and immersive interface, designed specifically for community interactions, making it easy to connect and engage with fellow disc golfers.

 ### Reasons to Join

-* Engage in real-time discussions and exchange valuable insights with other disc golf enthusiasts.
+* Engage in real-time discussions and exchange valuable insights with other disc golfers.
 * Participate in the local disc golf community without the need for a Facebook account.
 * Meet other disc golfers in your area.
 Easily grow your player circle, find more competition, or promote your brand or event.
 * Join/host virtual watch parties for disc golf coverage and media.
 Live stream your event to connect and include others who couldn't attend.